2022 Ultimate Guide to Clone Hard Drive to SSD | Cloning Center - Qiling

 Now that your current hard drive has been erased, it's time to clone it to the SSD.
 Select the SSD from the left sidebar and click on the "Restore" tab.

-Drag your current hard drive into the "Source" field and the SSD into the "Destination" field.
-Make sure that the "Erase Destination" box is checked and click on the "Restore" button.
+To transfer your current hard drive's data to a new SSD, drag the hard drive into the "Source" field and the SSD into the "Destination" field.
+Ensure the "Erase Destination" box is selected and click the "Restore" button to initiate the process.

 Step 3.
 Boot Mac from SSD After Clone

-Once it's finished, you can restart your Mac and hold down the Option key while it boots up.
-This will bring up a menu where you can choose which drive to boot from.
-Choose your new SSD and you're all set!
+Once you've finished the process, you can restart your Mac and hold down the Option key while it boots up, which will allow you to choose which drive to boot from, and then select your new SSD.

 LEARN MORE

-Still curious?
-Prefer some alternatives to Disk Utility to clone hard drive on Macbook/iMac?
-Click here to learn about the most popular way to clone Mac hard drive to SSD.
+If you're still curious about cloning your Mac hard drive, you might be looking for alternatives to Disk Utility.
+If so, click here to learn about the most popular way to clone your Mac hard drive to an SSD.

 FAQs About How to Clone Hard Drive to SSD